alco/objc.string/README.md

 A few things to remember:

 * While modifying a string "in place" is often more efficient than creating a new one, it is not always the case.
-As a consequence, you should never assume that &lt;input string&gt; == &lt;return value&gt;.
+As a consequence, you should never assume that &lt;input string&gt; == &lt;return value&gt;; use the return value in subsequent methods.
 Failing to do so might cause unexpected results.
 A scrupulous reader may have noticed that the return value of `[anotherStr unchain]` in the code above is discarded.
 The `unchain` method is the only exception to this rule, i.e. it is guaranteed to return a pointer to the same string it receives as input.

 * The `chain` method returns an autoreleased string which should not be explicitly retained or released until it is unchained.
-If one of the functions decides to discard the input string and return a new one, it would cause a memory leak in the case when the input string has been retained by the caller.
+If one of the methods decides to discard the input string and return a new one, it would cause a memory leak in the case when the input string has been retained by the caller.
 In other words, please don't let a chained string escape the scope it was defined in.
-This means that for each call to `chain` (or `chain_fast`) there should be a corresponding call to `unchain` in the same function scope.
+This means that for each call to `chain` (or `chain_fast`) there should be a corresponding call to `unchain` in the same method/function scope.
 When using `chain:` and `chain_fast:` with a block argument, this invariant is kept for you automatically, so you don't need to call `unchain` yourself.

 ## Documentation ##